For the first time this is a compiled record of the 1977/78 FA Cup run.

 Brian scored the first goal of the cup run in the 3-0 1st Qual.
 Rd win at Shildon.
 He played in the early qualifying rounds against Shildon, Crook, Consett, Bishop Auckland before concentrating on managing.

 He announced in December ’78 he was stepping down to spend more time with his family.
-His final game for the club game came on 16th December 1978 against Ferryhill and having scored his first ever Blyth goal against them 9 years earlier.
+His last game for the club game came on 16th December 1978 against Ferryhill and having scored his first ever Blyth goal against them 9 years earlier.

 Assistant Manager/Coach – Jackie Marks